Hub

 | Voice Agent | Tied to local Sonos Bridge and Sanctum TTS |

-The Mac Mini starts every service — including the VM — without a GUI login.
+The Mac Mini starts every service — including the agent VM — without a GUI login.
 No auto-login, no Touch ID removal, no compromises.
-Two LaunchDaemons handle everything:
+The boot graph runs through a small set of system LaunchDaemons in /Library/LaunchDaemons/ and the usual user LaunchAgents:

-# Run bootstrap tests (30 integration tests)bash ~/.sanctum/boot/test_bootstrap.shmacOS Sequoia+ does not auto-load SSH keys into the agent at boot.
+# The whole boot graph is one script, run by the bootstrap LaunchDaemon at boot.# Run it by hand to (re)start every service without a reboot:bash ~/.sanctum/boot/sanctum-bootstrap.shmacOS Sequoia+ does not auto-load SSH keys into the agent at boot.
 The apple-post-boot.sh script runs ssh-add --apple-load-keychain to load all Keychain-stored SSH passphrases into the agent.
 Without this, non-interactive LaunchAgents (SSH tunnels, skill sync, VM health checks) cannot authenticate to the VM.

 The SSH config for VM hosts uses IdentityAgent SSH_AUTH_SOCK to ensure they use the system agent, not the 1Password SSH agent (which is the Host * default).